 Performance improvements in Analysis Services cube processing

-We’ve made performance improvements to the vDimWorkItemTreeOverlay view, which is used to create Work Item Tree Hierarchy dimension based on the links.
+We have made performance improvements to the vDimWorkItemTreeOverlay view, that is used to create Work Item Tree Hierarchy dimension based on the links.
 Although it depends on System.LinkTypes.Hierarchy links, we observed that the processing duration was affected by other links as well (e.g. System.LinkTypes.Related).
-We optimized the view to skip addition link types which limits the amount of data read.
+We optimized the view to skip addition link types that limits the amount of data read.
 This change significantly decreases processing time for certain warehouses.

 Case-insensitive schema reconciliation

 The schema of the warehouse database is created by merging fields from all the attached collection databases in the schema reconciliation process.
 Previously, all comparisons were case-sensitive and administrators had to make sure there is an exact match on field reference names.
 This led to problems where there were subtle differences in casing.
 With this release we make the process more tolerant to such discrepancies.

 Recipients for the same email notification are now included together on the to: line and sent a single email.
 Previously, individual emails were sent to each recipient.
 This made it difficult to know who else received the notification and to have a conversation about the event over email.
 This feature applies to out-of-the-box as well as team subscriptions that are capable of targeting multiple recipients.
 For example, all reviewers of a pull request are now sent a single email when a change is made to the pull request.